notacoderr/ModeratorCore/README.md

 ```

 ## Contributing
-Thanks to Vivolta and Matrox who helped me during the creation of this plugin
+Thanks to VirVolta and Matrox who helped me during the creation of this plugin